ziyoung/better-wilcom-docs/wilcom-docs/Production/reports/Print_reports.md

 ## To print a report...

-1Before printing, it’s a good idea to check design information to make sure all details are up-to-date.
+1. Before printing, it’s a good idea to check design information to make sure all details are up-to-date.

-2Click the Print icon or select File > Print.
+2. Click the Print icon or select File > Print.

 ![PrintDesign.png](assets/PrintDesign.png)

-3Select the printer or plotter you want to use and required number of copies.
+3. Select the printer or plotter you want to use and required number of copies.

-4To select a report type, click the Options button.
+4. To select a report type, click the Options button.
 The Print Options dialog opens.

 ![reports00010.png](assets/reports00010.png)

-5Select a report type in the Print panel.
+5. Select a report type in the Print panel.
 Multiple reports can be batched as part of the same print run.
 Tick the checkbox next to each.

-6Select tabs to customize report details as required.
+6. Select tabs to customize report details as required.
 Tabs vary with the report type.

-7Click OK to close Print Options.
+7. Click OK to close Print Options.

-8If you are using a plotter, click Properties, and set pen colors to correspond with the thread colors in the design.
+8. If you are using a plotter, click Properties, and set pen colors to correspond with the thread colors in the design.

 Note: Refer to your plotter manual for information on setting up pen colors.

-9Click Preview to inspect the report before sending to print.
+9. Click Preview to inspect the report before sending to print.

 ![reports00013.png](assets/reports00013.png)

-10To print the design, choose an option:
+10. To print the design, choose an option:

 - Print Now: Click to send the design report to your local printer.
 - Save as PDF: Click to save the report as a PDF document.
 You are prompted to save to the hard drive or network location.